-The first puck of the 2017 NHL hockey season drops on Wednesday, October 4th.
-With October quickly approaching, I thought it was a good time to put together a guide on how to watch NHL games online for those currently or looking to drop their cable or satellite TV package.
+The first puck of the 2019 NHL hockey season drops on Wednesday, October 2nd when the Toronto Maple Leafs square off against the Ottowa Senators at 7 pm.
+With October quickly approaching, I thought it was a good time to update our guide on how to watch NHL games online for those currently or looking to drop their cable or satellite TV package.

 How To Watch NHL Without Cable

 With any sport, there is an array of licensing deals between team owners and television networks that can frustrate those just trying to watch their favorite NHL team online.
-However, the amount teams that stream NHL games over an online service has greatly increased over the past few years.
+However, the amount of teams that stream NHL games over an online service has increased dramatically over the past few years.

 - Anaheim Ducks – Fox Sports West